bolazeal/shame-fire/PROMPTS.md

 ---

-### Prompt 10: Community & Moderation Features
+### Prompt 10: Real-Time Messaging and User Mentions

-"Let's build out the community governance features.
-1. Create the `/village-square` page to list active disputes using a `DisputeCard` component.
-2. Create the `/dispute/[id]` page for viewing a single dispute, including involved parties, a community poll, and a discussion section.
-3. Create the `/hall-of-honour` page to display available medals and recent winners.
-4. Create a protected `/admin` page.
-It should have a dashboard with key metrics (cards and charts) and a 'Content Moderation' tab.
-5. The 'Content Moderation' tab should display the queue of content flagged by the AI.
-Add buttons for moderators to 'Dismiss' or 'Remove' flagged items.
-Use a `ModerationContext` to manage this state globally."
+"Let's make the app more interactive.
+I'd like to add two features:
+1. **User Mentions:** When a user types `@username` in a post, the mentioned user should receive a notification.
+2. **Direct Messaging:** Implement the full direct messaging flow.
+Users should be able to click a 'Message' button on a profile page to start a new conversation or open an existing one, and then be redirected to the chat window."

 ---

 ### Prompt 11: Final Polish & Deployment Prep

 "The app is almost ready!
 Let's do a final polish.
-1. Fix any outstanding hydration errors.
+1. Fix any outstanding hydration errors or console warnings.
-2. Ensure all interactive elements like links and buttons are using the correct `asChild` composition to avoid console warnings.
+2. Ensure all interactive elements like links and buttons are using the correct `asChild` composition.
 3. Lastly, update the project's `README.md` to professionally describe the application we've built.
-Also, configure the `next.config.ts` for a production build by enabling strict TypeScript/ESLint checks and setting the output to 'standalone'."
+Also, configure a `next.config.mjs` file for a production build by enabling strict TypeScript/ESLint checks and setting the output to 'standalone'."